omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 ## Challenges and Considerations

-1. **Data Imbalance**: Certain countries and sports may dominate the dataset, which could skew the analysis.
+1. **Data Imbalance**: Certain countries may dominate the dataset, which could skew the analysis.
 Address this by normalizing data where appropriate.

 2. **Historical Data Consistency**: Ensure that historical changes, such as the introduction of new sports or events, are considered when analyzing trends.